Privacy and Metrics

 - a duration bucket such as “2 to 5 minutes”

-- a mood-shift bucket such as “up 1 to 2” when a measured intervention has both ratings
+- a mood-shift bucket such as “up 1” or “up 2 plus” when a measured intervention has both ratings

 - a short rotating anonymous client id that refreshes regularly